LiamElias-code/Modpacks/README.md

 Keep in mind that I use a standard, 100% size keyboard and you may need to bind new keys to suit your specific keyboard.

 After running the instance once, replace the existing options.txt file in the root folder of your instance with the one provided.

+## Server Status

+You can see the uptime of my servers/services [HERE](https://status.liamelias.com/status/services)

 ## Usage